bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 speed up production and make for a better experience all around.

-Additionally, taking a few small steps to improve the performance of a website can pay off in dividends. <a href="https://www.stevesouders.com/blog/2012/02/10/the-performance-golden-rule/">
-Website performance</a> greatly resembles the 80/20 rule, where 20% of the optimizations will speed up roughly 80% of the website.
+Additionally, taking a few small steps to improve the performance of a website can pay off in dividends. <a href="https://www.stevesouders.com/blog/2012/02/10/the-performance-golden-rule/" rel="noopener noreferrer" target="_blank">Website performance</a> greatly resembles the 80/20 rule, where 20% of the optimizations will speed up roughly 80% of the website.

 <h4>Strategy & Structure</h4>